Automated Evidence Collection

 Real-World Gaps and Incompleteness

 Organizations that accept gaps and plan for them are better off than ones that expect complete automation and are disappointed.
-The goal is automating what's practical and efficient while maintaining manual processes for what cannot be automated.
+The goal is automating what's practical and efficient, while maintaining manual processes for what can't be automated.
+Hybrid approaches reduce overall burden while maintaining evidence completeness and credibility.

 Building a Sustainable System

 Automated evidence collection works best as part of a larger system rather than as an isolated tool.
-The evidence system must connect with your GRC platform or compliance documentation system so that evidence is linked to the controls it supports.
-It must integrate with your monitoring tools so that monitoring results automatically flow into the evidence repository.
-It requires clear ownership and regular maintenance.
+The evidence system needs to connect with your GRC platform or compliance documentation system so that evidence is linked to the controls it supports.
+It needs to integrate with your monitoring tools so that monitoring results automatically flow into the evidence repository.
+It needs clear ownership and regular maintenance.

-Organizations that treat evidence collection as a one-time implementation find the system degrades over time as integrations break and processes aren't maintained.
+The key insight is that evidence collection is a system, not a task.
+It requires integrations between multiple systems, decisions about retention and organization, infrastructure to store and maintain evidence, and ongoing maintenance.
+Organizations that treat it as a one-time implementation often find the system degrades over time as integrations break and processes aren't maintained.
 Organizations that treat it as an ongoing operational system get better results.